YawLighthouse/UMG-Slate-Compendium/README.md

 <a name="slate-umg-in-unreal"></a>
 ## 3. Slate & UMG in Unreal
 Unreal Engine uses **Slate**; its custom **UI Programming Framework**.
 It is used \
-for both game and non-game applications (the unreal editor and the Epic Games Launcher were built using Slate) using Widgets. \
+for both game and non-game applications using Slate Widgets. \
+Some examples include:
+- The Unreal Editor is built entirely using Slate.
+- (Credit to Nick Darnell for explaining this) The Epic Games Launcher uses Slate as a frame and displays a chromium app.
+- The Halo Master Chief Collection uses UMG/Slate(TBD) for its UI(this is based off public announcements and not insider knowledge).

 **Slate** is entirely used within C++ using declarative syntax and is **<u>NOT</u>** derived from the `UObject` hierarchy. \
 Because it is not derived from `UObject`, that means you can’t use Unreal’s object casting system to get specific Slate \
 types, the way you should cast for them is using `static_cast<>` or `const_cast<>` below is an example using `static_cast<>`.